Bronx Immigration Medical Exams / Physicals

 - If you have ever been diagnosed with TB, you must present a written certification indicating any treatment and how long it lasted.
 It must be signed by your doctor.
 The certificate must include dates and types of medications you took.
 If you have ever had an abnormal chest X-ray, bring them to the exam.
 The actual films, not the typed reports, may be required.

 - If you have had syphilis, a written certificate, signed by a doctor or public health official must be brought in.
 If you have ever had a positive blood test for syphilis and were not treated, you must bring an explanation in writing from your doctor.

 - If you have any history of harmful or violent behavior resulting in injury to people or animals, or damage to property, you will need to provide information that explains why.
 Harmful behavior includes attempted suicide or self-harm, no matter how minor in nature.

 - If you have been treated or hospitalized for psychiatric or mental illness, or alcohol or drug abuse, you must have written certification including the reason why, the length of treatment, and your treatment plan.

-- Be ready to explain any chronic medical condition(s) and give the names of the medications.
+- Be ready to explain any chronic medical condition(s) to your USCIS doctor and give the names of the medications.

 - Discussion of your medical and vaccination history

-- Administer any missing vaccinations or tell you where to get them
+- Your immigration doctor will administer any missing vaccinations or tell you where to get them

 - Blood test